sarfraznawaz2005/indexer/README.md

 ## Misc ##

  - Color of Indexer box on bottom right or query results changes to green if it finds query's `EXPLAIN` result has `key` present eg query actually used a key.
-This can be changed by overwriting function `indexerOptimizedKey` which is present in file `src/Helpers.php`.
+This can be changed by creating your own function in your codebase called `indexerOptimizedKeyCustom(array $queries)` instead of default one `indexerOptimizedKey` which is present in file `src/Helpers.php`.

 ## Limitations ##